 - Do the customer service reps at the call center have the ability to access the Internet?
 Do they offer the ability to post on-call schedules and other info on shared web pages?

 - Can the telephone answering service record all conversations to provide solutions to “he said, she said” issues?
 Can you readily access these recordings?
 How long are they kept?
 How long are messages kept?
 If you have problems with how your calls are handled or if your messages are lost, you will need the call center to have them for you.

-9. Language: Can the telephone answering service provide service in other languages such as Spanish if this is important to your business?
+Can the phone answering service provide service in other languages such as Spanish if this is important to your business?
 Some telephone answering services can provide multi-lingual services and help you gain and retain foreign language speaking customers.

 In the medical and emergency support field, many doctors and technicians are receiving their information on their cell phones instead of using alpha pagers, digital pagers, or landlines.
 Many doctors and technicians are using text messaging to receive their emergency calls.
 Receiving the information via text allows the doctor or technician to properly triage the call.
 For example: If a doctor or technician is driving they can pull over and read the message instead of having to answer a ringing phone.
 Another example would be an electrician who is in the middle of an install can wait a few minutes to finish the job and then check the text message.
 If the text comes in very close together the doctor or technician can take care of the more important calls first instead of getting delayed by verbally taking the message.